LFSb/obsidian-neuracache-plugin/README.md

 - Create a release?
 - Pretty sure I could rebuild flashcard.ts to be a little more flexible, that way I can also use it for spaced repetition.
 I'm probably not going to be using that one in a hurry, but it's nice to know that I can.
 - Also, there's a lot of repetition, I could probably clean it up a little and learn a little about generics in Typescript.
+- Also, there should be a better way for local development that doesn't require copying .js files over my filesystem, but alas.

 ## Releasing new releases